 When your little one is on the move, a baby gate will be one of the most useful pieces of nursery kit you’ll buy.
-It can stop her from accessing places you don’t want her to go, such as the stairs or the kitchen, and keep her from wandering off where your eyes can’t follow.
+Stair gates can stop her from accessing the stairs while she's too small to be be up there by herself and also keep her from wandering off where your eyes can’t follow so she stays safe in your home.

-There’s a wealth of products on the market, here’s how to choose the best one for you.
+There’s a wealth of safety gate products on the market, here’s how to choose the best one for you.

 First up, you need to consider the place you’re guarding.
 You won’t want anything with a step-over bar at the top of the stairs, but they could work fine at the bottom.
 Is there space for a door to swing open and shut in the space?
 If not, a retractable gate could be the answer.
 And you’ll definitely need a gate that you can open and shut with one hand – trust us on this.